superluminar-io/serverless-workshop/docs/messaging.md

-# DynamoDB Streams
+# Messaging

 ## In this lab …

 - Learn how to create a DynamoDB stream and handle asynchronous operations
-- Learn how to use AWS SQS as a message broker to improve the robustness
+- Learn how to use AWS SQS, AWS SNS, and AWS EventBridge for messages and events

 ## DynamoDB Stream